jeff-labs/fastlane-plugin-deploy_aws_s3_cloudfront/README.md

 ## About deploy_aws_s3_cloudfront

-Deploy local directory to AWS S3 bucket and invalidate CloudFront
+Syncs a local directory to an AWS S3 bucket and invalidate CloudFront distribution.

-**Note to author:** Add a more detailed description about this plugin here.
-If your plugin contains multiple actions, make sure to mention them here.
+This plugin it's based in the [deploy-aws-s3-cloudfront](https://www.npmjs.com/package/deploy-aws-s3-cloudfront) project.

 ## Example

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.

-**Note to author:** Please set up a sample project to make it easy for users to explore what your plugin does.
-Provide everything that is necessary to try out the plugin in this project (including a sample Xcode/Android project if necessary)

 ## Run tests for this plugin